WormBase/xvi_iss_2022/WBPS-VEP/README.markdown

+# WormBase ParaSite Tools - Variant Effect Predictor

+WormBase ParaSite allows researchers to assess the effects of their variation datasets through the Variation Effect Predictor (VEP) tool.

+The Variant Effect Predictor (VEP) determines the effect of your variants (SNPs, insertions, deletions, CNVs or structural variants) on genes, transcripts, and protein sequence, as well as regulatory regions through a simple point-and-click interface.
+Simply input the coordinates of your variants and the nucleotide changes to find out the:

+- Genes and Transcripts affected by the variants.
+- Location of the variants (e.g. upstream of a transcript, in coding sequence, in non-coding RNA, in regulatory regions).
+- Consequence of your variants on the protein sequence (e.g. stop gained, missense, stop lost, frameshift).
+- SIFT and PolyPhen-2 scores for changes to protein sequence.
+...
+And more!

 ## The paper
 ### Genetic analysis of praziquantel response in schistosome parasites implicates a transient receptor potential channel
 #### Le Clec'h W, Chevalier FD, Mattos ACA, Strickland A, Diaz R, McDew-White M, Rohr CM, Kinung'hi S, Allan F, Webster BL, Webster JP, Emery AM, Rollinson D, Djirmay AG, Al Mashikhi KM, Al Yafae S, Idris MA, Moné H, Mouahid G, LoVerde P, Marchant JS, Anderson TJC.